On the Go > Baby Travel > By Air > For the Airport > Arriving at the Airport + Quick Tips for Various Airport Scenarios

 What We Did If Sydney Was Awake: If Sydney was awake when we arrived at the airport curbside drop-off, we transferred her — still strapped into her infant car seat — directly from the vehicle and clicked it right onto our BABYZEN YOYO+ (check which car seat adapters are compatible with your umbrella stroller before purchasing).
 We stowed the J.L.
 Childress Ultimate Car Seat Travel Bag (which is compatible with both infant and convertible car seats) — still rolled up and secured by its separate velcro strap — in the undercarriage of the umbrella stroller.
 Our diaper bag and additional luggage went over shoulders or was wheeled accordingly to the ticket counter.

-We used the time waiting on line for check-in to unroll the car seat travel bag, unbuckle Sydney from the car set, disconnect the car seat from the stroller, strap Sydney into stroller seat, and zip up the infant car seat before Carlyle slung the travel bag over his shoulders with the backpack straps.
-Sometimes we checked it at the ticket counter; more often than not, we waited to check it at the gate to minimize the risk of baggage mishandling.
+We used the time waiting on line for check-in to (1) unroll the car seat travel bag, (2) unbuckle Sydney from the car set, (3) disconnect the car seat from the stroller, (4) strap Sydney into the BABYZEN YOYO+ stroller seat, and (5) zip up the infant car seat before Carlyle slung the travel bag over his shoulders with the backpack straps.
+Sometimes we checked the car seat at the ticket counter; more often than not, we waited to check it at the gate to minimize the risk of baggage mishandling.

 If the J.L.
 Childress Ultimate Car Seat Travel Bag is your padded transport protection of choice, take care to wrap the separate velcro strap around the handle or buckles of the car seat to avoid losing it once the bag is zipped up (we wished this velcro strap were sown to an appropriate area of the bag for proper roll-up; our full review is coming soon on STWFU).